SPRING SEMESTER UPDATES FROM CHANCELLOR GABER

 - Every student and employee is part of the larger “WE” that makes up Niner Nation.
 What affects one of us affects all of us.
 We must assign value to the wellbeing of those around us to foster a caring environment and place of belonging for all members of our community.

-This website is the information source for our plan for fall 2020.
+This website is the information source for the academic year.
 Please check back frequently to stay informed about how WE will create a successful academic year for Niner Nation.

 COMMITMENT TO ACCESSIBILITY